cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

     encrypt: false,
   );

-  // you can also configure the controller with a data endpoint
+  // or you can configure the controller with a data endpoint
   // this has the same effect as above await controller.configure(
     dataEndPoint: FileDataEndPoint(